Typhoon batters Japan with record rain, killing one - NHK

 Intermittent bouts of heavy rain lashed Tokyo but businesses in the capital were largely operating as normal.

 Most schools were closed on Monday anyway for a public holiday.
-(Reporting by Kiyoshi Takenaka and Kevin Buckland; Additional reporting by Sam Nussey, Maki Shiraki and Ritsuko Shimizu; Editing by Robert Birsel)
+(Reporting by Kiyoshi Takenaka and Kevin Buckland; Additional reporting by Kentaro Sugiyama, Sam Nussey, Maki Shiraki and Ritsuko Shimizu; Editing by Robert Birsel, Christian Schmollinger and Ed Osmond)